 - Totally Stable Iron on Tear Away Stabilizer

 - Iron – I use this one

 - Hot Ruler Guide (trust me on this!)

-Step 1: Determine what you want the label to say, the type of design you want, and what colors/fonts will work the best.
 Most embroidery machines come with at least a handful of pre-programmed fonts, but if you want something fun and unique, Designs By Juju has a ton of amazing embroidery fonts that I just love!
 Since I use a HUSQVARNA VIKING BRILLIANCE 80 machine, I use the Premiere+2 Embroidery software to design my labels.
 The full version of the software program allows you to easily use fonts by typing them out in the letters tab.
 Each embroidery design software is a bit different, so I encourage you to take a class on your specific one if you want to learn how to use it to it’s full potential.

 Here are some of my favorite threads & stabilizers to use:

 Once you’ve picked out your fabric & thread for your quilt label, you will prepare your hoop.
 I love to use Sulky’s Totally Stable Iron-On Tear-Away Stabilizer or Tear Easy because they are easy to remove once the stitching is all done.
-For most quilt labels I will use a 6″ or 8″ square hoop, but some projects call for a larger hoop – just use what works for your design!
+For most quilt labels I will use a 6″ or 8″ square hoop, but some projects call for a larger hoop – just use what works for your design and desired look.

-Step 5: Once your design is all stitched out, take your fabric out of the hoop and clip any ugly threads.
+Once your design is all stitched out, take your fabric out of the hoop and clip any ugly threads.
 I love to use nice, sharp scissors to get the closest trim possible.
 These Pink Curved Havels Scissors are my personal favorite.

 Want more project inspiration?
 Check out these popular posts: